Information Science, Computing, Applied Math

 - Environmental management

-Given LANL’s leadership in ocean and sea ice modeling and simulation and roles in a variety of energy-centric programs that require this kind of expertise, there is a coupling of research activities in
+Given Los Alamos National Laboratory’s leadership in ocean and sea ice modeling and simulation and roles in a variety of energy-centric programs that require this kind of expertise, there is a coupling of research activities in

 - Climate change